Ravi4090/Monitring/README.md

 ### Conclusion
 This monitoring stack provides a flexible and powerful way to monitor and log metrics across multiple servers and containers.
 With Prometheus, Loki, and Grafana, you can easily scale and visualize your data in real time.

-Future Enhancements
+### Future Enhancements
-- **Alerting**: Set up alerting rules in Prometheus and configure Alertmanager to receive notifications (email, Slack, etc.) when conditions are met.
+- **Alerting**: Set up alerting rules in Grafana and configure Grafana Alertmanager to receive notifications (email, Slack, etc.) when conditions are met.